awsdocs/aws-php-developers-guide/doc_source/welcome.rst

 =========

 .. meta::
-   :description: |sdk-php| enables PHP developers to use Amazon Web Services in their PHP code.
+   :description: AWS SDK for PHP enables PHP developers to use Amazon Web Services in their PHP code.
-   :keywords: |sdk-php| , AWS for PHP, Amazon PHP,
+   :keywords: AWS SDK for PHP , AWS for PHP, Amazon PHP,

 The |sdk-php| enables PHP developers to use
 `Amazon Web Services <http://aws.amazon.com/>`_ in their PHP code, and build